-If you recognize this guy, or know anything at all that can help Des Moines Police identify him, download the P3 Tips App on your smart phone for free to submit the information to Crime Stoppers, or call the hot line at 1-800-222-TIPS(8477).
-It's anonymous -- you never give your name -- and you'll get a cash reward of up to $1,000 if your tip helps lead to his arrest.
+If you recognize him, have seen a guy like this sporting tactical gear or trying to sell it, or have any information at all that can help Des Moines Police identify the suspect, use the P3 Tips App on your smart phone to send it to Crime Stoppers anonymously, or call the hot line at 1-800-222-TIPS(8477).